loaves-and-fishes/community-groups/README.md

 An app to manage community groups of a church from a high level.

-Can be previewed here: https://community-groups.netlify.com/
+Can be previewed here: https://community-groups.netlify.com/ (login with test@test.com, no password atm)

 ## Writing Tests